-Real3D (formerly Real3D-Analysis) is a powerful structural design / finite element analysis software designed for structural engineers of all skill levels.
+Real3D is a powerful structural design / finite element analysis software designed for structural engineers of all skill levels.
 The software is reliable, easy to use, and affordable.
 It is designed for accuracy and simplicity in mind, allowing engineers to get the job done without being overwhelmed by useless features.
-It is available in version optimized for either 32 bit or 64 bit, and features unique 128-bit floating point (quad-precision) solver, which is able to handle numerically challenging structures.
+It features unique quad-precision solver, which is able to handle numerically challenging structures.
 It incorporates a blazingly fast sparse solver based on Intel Math Kernel Library and is able to solve models with millions of degrees of freedom.
 Other key features include spreadsheet input and output, easy to use command line input, as well as compelling graphics display built upon industry standard OpenGL(R).

 Since its inception in 2002, Real3D has been licensed and sub-licensed to hundreds engineering offices in the United States and around the world.
 We offer various license options, including complete source code licensing.
 We understand you have many choices in selecting your structural software, so ask yourself this question: "Why would I pay more for something that is less accurate and more difficult to use?"